ptmt/ptmt.github.com/garage/statik.md

 A set of scripts that can transform a set of markdown into a web-site.
 I've put some low-effort llm documentation, but I realize it's probably have zero re-usability.
 And that's okay

-Reasons, randomly:
+Reasons, in no particular order:

 - __Procrastinatination__. *Just one more feature, bro.
-Just one more feature and I'll do something really useful.* Instead of writing posts, you spend more time building your web-site.
+Just one more feature and I'll do something really useful.* Classic!
+Instead of writing posts, you end up spending more time building your website
-- __No end goal__.
+- __No clear end goal__.
 To me, Statik is not a product.
 I don't care about value.
 Maybe should, but I don't.
 It's a hobby project in my garage, where I invite my friends sometimes.
 And it's not most exciting thing there
 - __Playground__.
-I still love Kotlin, and here I'm trying to try some things out.
+I still love Kotlin, and here I'm trying to try random things out.
 For example, [Amper](https://github.com/JetBrains/amper) - an experimental build system, instead of Gradle.
-It's so simple, that I can write my own subset of it if needed.
+It's so simple, that I could write my own subset of it if I needed to.
-- __Future-proof__.
+- __Future-proofing__.
 The assumption is that in 10 years or in 20 years, I'll be still able to host it and maintain it.

 ### Constraints